a1aks/Cytoscape_Course/README.md

 ## Aims of the Course

 These tutorials provide a basic introduction to using Cytoscape to conduct network analysis of biological data.
-They're intended to be used with the multi-omics data I collected about **Urothelial Cancer of the Bladder (UCB)**.
+They're intended to be used with multi-omics data I collected about **Urothelial Cancer of the Bladder (UCB)**.
 However, anyone should be able to follow along.

-Here's what's included:
+Here's what's included in the Sessions:
 •	Creating a basic Cytoscape network **(that's this tutorial)**
 •	Importing a node list and working with node attributes
 •	Selecting parts of your network